 - Creative Automation provides a long-term, transformative solution to scaling creative asset production and addressing the growing content demands.

 Creative Automation can help alleviate petty manual work and return time for real creativity.
 Marketers, when armed with a new resource for scaling their content, are less dependent on designers for the variations they need.
 They now also have more time to focus on high level strategic activities to increase revenue.

-With marketing and creative teams both reaching their targets, in a timely and cost-effective manner, Creative Automation can definitely fill the marketing execution gap and create sustainable change and transformation.
+With marketing and creative teams both reaching their targets, in a timely and cost-effective manner, Creative Automation can fill the marketing execution gap and truly create sustainable transformation.